How to Dehydrate Poblano Peppers – Dehydrating Poblano Peppers, A Step-by-Step Guide

 A closeup of the dehydrated poblano peppers.
 They dehydrate down to nearly nothing, but they will hydrate back nicely with some great flavor.

-Warm dehydrating peppers still in the food dehydrator will feel somewhat pliable and you may believe they need more drying time.
-Simply unplug the dehydrator, or just remove the tray and let cool down.
+Warm dehydrating peppers still in the food dehydrator will feel somewhat pliable, and you may believe they need more drying time.
+Simply unplug the dehydrator, or just remove the tray and let it cool down.
 Then check again to be sure.
-They should be crisp or brittle when done

 Step 5.
-Equalizing and Conditioning of the Dehydrated Poblano Peppers
+Equalizing and Conditioning Dehydrated Poblano Peppers

 We always recommend letting food items cool completely after they have finished dehydrating and before packing them into an airtight storage container for equalizing and conditioning.
 Warm food may cause sweating which could provide enough moisture for mold to grow.